 - your business is registered under an earlier law, such as Service Tax or VAT

 - you are involved in inter-state supply of goods

 This is not a complete list.
 Talk to your tax consultant to learn whether you need to register.

 What's the difference between IGST, CGST, and SGST?

 For inter-state supply of goods or services, a single tax - Integrated GST (IGST) - is payable to the central government.
 For intra-state sales, you need to pay Central GST (CGST) to the central government and a State GST (SGST) to your state government.

-Because you can't set multiple tax line items in Shopify, you can set up your taxes so that you are charging the sum of SGST and CGST for intra-state sales of goods.
+You can't set multiple tax line items in Shopify, but you can set up your taxes so that you are charging the sum of SGST and CGST for intra-state sales of goods.

 Where can I learn more about the different GST categories?

 For information about the GST categories, see the website of the Central Board of Excise and Customs.

 How should I set up my taxes?